Asylum is a thrilling and creepy photo-novel perfect for fans of the New York Times bestseller Miss Peregrine’s Home for Peculiar Children.

-I’d definitely say that I had high expectations for this book given the fact that the title itself already elicited an unusual, chilling feeling from me.
+I’d definitely say that I had high expectations with this book given the fact that the title itself already elicited an unusual, chilling feeling from me.
 I gotta give Roux points for that.
-Same goes for the cover.
-It is pretty interesting & just screamed “thrill/horror”.
+Same goes with the cover.
+It is pretty interesting.
+It just screamed “thrill/horror”.

 The story is about three teenagers who happened to learn that their dormitory was once an Asylum.
 Okay, that definitely halted me.
 That seems something I’d encounter in the films.
 I looked forward on how the author would pull it off given that the plot isn’t something new or unusual.

-I find it amusing that the book presented pictures that helped the readers imagine the whole scene and at some point, it helped a little to heightened the chilling vibe.
-There’s something about seeing a picture of an old gurney or circus freaks that make it like you’re reliving the whole scene.
+I find it amusing that the book presented pictures that helped the readers imagine the whole scene and at some point it helped a little to heightened the chilling vibe.
+There’s something about seeing a picture of an old gurney or circus freaks that makes it like you’re reliving the whole scene.

 Everything seemed too fast for me.
-The characters seem off to me.
+The characters seems off to me.
 The friendship is too unrealistic for me.
-I’d be fine if they are all just friends but instantaneously BFFs?
+I’d be fine if they are all just friends but instantaneously bffs?
 I don’t think so.
 And it seems as if the supporting characters aren’t well presented.
 I guess I’m looking for more background since they’ve been vital characters as well.